rbachawal/project1/MotrCodingStyle.md

     failure conditions;

   * Use "const" as documentation and help for type-checker.
-Do not use casts to trick type-checking system into believing your consts.
+Do not use casts to trick the type-checking system into believing your consts.
 A typical scenario is a function that doesn't modify its input struct argument except for taking and releasing a lock inside of the struct.
 Don't use "const" in this case.
 Instead,